Assessment of kidney function: Glomerular filtration rate

 The glomerular filtration rate (GFR) describes the volume of fluid filtered from the renal (kidney) glomerular capillaries into the Bowman's capsule per unit time.
-Creatinine clearance is the volume of blood plasma that is cleared of creatinine per unit time and is a useful measure for approximating the GFR.
+Creatinine clearance (CCr) is the volume of blood plasma that is cleared of creatinine per unit time and is a useful measure for approximating the GFR.
 Creatinine clearance exceeds GFR due to creatinine secretion, which can be blocked by cimetidine.
 Both GFR and CCr may be accurately calculated by comparative measurements of substances in the blood and urine, or estimated by formulas using just a blood test result (eGFR and eCCr) The results of these tests are used to assess the excretory function of the kidneys.
 Staging of chronic kidney disease is based on categories of GFR as well as albuminuria and cause of kidney disease.

 Central to the physiologic maintenance of GFR is the differential basal tone of the afferent and efferent arterioles (see diagram).
 In other words, the filtration rate is dependent on the difference between the higher blood pressure created by vasoconstriction of the input or afferent arteriole versus the lower blood pressure created by lesser vasoconstriction of the output or efferent arteriole.

 GFR is equal to the renal clearance ratio when any solute is freely filtered and is neither reabsorbed nor secreted by the kidneys.
 The rate therefore measured is the quantity of the substance in the urine that originated from a calculable volume of blood.
 Relating this principle to the below equation – for the substance used, the product of urine concentration and urine flow equals the mass of substance excreted during the time that urine has been collected.
 This mass equals the mass filtered at the glomerulus as nothing is added or removed in the nephron.
 Dividing this mass by the plasma concentration gives the volume of plasma which the mass must have originally come from, and thus the volume of plasma fluid that has entered Bowman's capsule within the aforementioned period of time.
 The GFR is typically recorded in units of volume per time, e.g., milliliters per minute (mL/min).
 Compare to filtration fraction.

 There are several different techniques used to calculate or estimate the glomerular filtration rate (GFR or eGFR).
-The above formula only applies for GFR calculation when it is equal to the Clearance Rate.
+The above formula only applies for GFR calculation when it is equal to the clearance rate.

 The normal range of GFR, adjusted for body surface area, is 100–130 average 125 (mL/min)/(1.73 m2) in men and 90–120 (mL/min)/(1.73 m2) in women younger than the age of 40.
 In children, GFR measured by inulin clearance is 110 (mL/min)/(1.73 m2) until 2 years of age in both sexes, and then it progressively decreases.
 After age 40, GFR decreases progressively with age, by 0.4–1.2 mL/min per year.

 Estimated GFR (eGFR) is now recommended by clinical practice guidelines and regulatory agencies for routine evaluation of GFR whereas measured GFR (mGFR) is recommended as a confirmatory test when more accurate assessment is required.